justinlime/Fatterbox/README.md

-# Fatterbox Usage Guide

-Fatterbox is a Wyoming protocol and OpenAPI-compatible wrapper for Chatterbox TTS with voice cloning support.

 ## Overview

 Fatterbox is built on [rsxdalv's optimized Chatterbox implementation](https://github.com/rsxdalv/chatterbox/tree/faster), exposing both Wyoming protocol and OpenAPI endpoints with streaming support for minimal time-to-first-word latency.
 The streaming architecture splits text into sentence chunks and generates audio progressively, allowing playback to begin before the entire text is synthesized.